Home insurance plans usually have affordable premiums. The premium calculation process to is quite simple.

-- Location and area of the house – these determine the construction cost of the building or the house and the steeper this cost goes, the higher is the premium.
+- Location and area – These determine the construction cost of the building or the house and the steeper this cost goes, the higher is the premium.
 Areas that are earthquake-prone or in congested areas cost more to insure.

-- Age of the house – newer homes have lower premiums and vice-versa
+- Age of the house – The premium is low for newer homes and vice-versa.

-- Nature of coverage – It is also as per the reinstatement value basis, agreed value basis or market value basis
+- Nature of coverage – It is also as per the reinstatement value basis, the agreed value basis, or the market value basis.

-- The term of the policy – The premium is lower for multi-year plans have lower premiums compared to annual plans
+- Term of the policy – The premium is lower for multi-year plans as compared to annual plans.